thinkaboutcode/knowledge-base/code_java_version_cheatsheet.md

 - **New macOS Rendering Pipeline**: Uses Apple's Metal API for improved graphics performance on macOS.
 - **JEP 411: Deprecate the Security Manager for Removal**: Signals the potential removal of the Security Manager.

+### Effect of "Strong Encapsulation of JDK Internals" on Existing Code

+The feature **"Strong Encapsulation of JDK Internals"**, introduced in **Java 16** and refined in later versions, has significant implications for existing code, especially those relying on internal JDK APIs.
+Below is an overview of the effect this change has on legacy and current applications:

+#### 1. Inaccessibility of Internal JDK APIs
+- **By default, internal JDK APIs** (e.g., classes and methods under `sun.*`, `com.sun.*`, or `jdk.*`) are **no longer accessible** unless explicitly allowed via command-line flags or module configurations.
+- Previously, these internal APIs were available for tasks like performance optimization, working around limitations, or leveraging undocumented functionality.
+- **Result**: Any code that uses these internal APIs will break or fail to compile since they are no longer part of the public API.

+#### 2. Impact on Existing Code
+- **Compilation Failures**: Code that imports or uses internal JDK classes will result in **compilation errors** if the modules or packages are not explicitly opened.
+- **Runtime Failures**: Even if code compiles (e.g., through reflective access or command-line flags), attempting to access these APIs will result in **runtime errors**, such as `IllegalAccessException`, unless the program is configured to allow access using JVM flags.
+- **Reflection-Based Code**: Many frameworks (e.g., Hibernate, Spring, and application servers) and tools may use reflection to access JDK internals.
+This type of code may break due to **strong encapsulation**, requiring updates to the framework or additional configurations to re-enable access.

+#### 3. JVM Flags and Workarounds
+- **Command-Line Flags**: Developers can still access these internal APIs by using JVM flags like `--add-opens` or `--add-exports`.
+For example:
+    - `--add-opens java.base/sun.nio.ch=ALL-UNNAMED` to allow access to internal classes in the `sun.nio.ch` package.
+    - `--add-exports java.base/com.sun.nio.sctp=ALL-UNNAMED` to export internal JDK packages to unnamed modules.
+- **Note**: This workaround **is not recommended for production**, as it negates some of the security and modularity benefits of strong encapsulation.

+#### 4. Security and Maintenance Benefits
+- **Improved Security**: Strong encapsulation limits the attack surface by preventing access to internal and potentially insecure or outdated JDK classes.
+- **Stability and Maintainability**: By hiding internal APIs, future JDK releases can change the implementation of these APIs without breaking public-facing code.
+This leads to **better stability** across Java versions.
+- **Encourages Best Practices**: It encourages developers to use officially supported, public APIs or libraries that are not reliant on undocumented or unsupported internal features.

+#### 5. What Can Developers Do?
+- **Update Dependencies**: If your application relies on internal JDK APIs, you need to either update the affected code or migrate to official Java APIs or third-party libraries that do not depend on JDK internals.
+- **Use Public APIs**: Developers are encouraged to migrate their code to **official, supported Java APIs** or leverage newer solutions available in Java.

+#### 6. Example Use Cases Affected
+- **Reflection Access**: If your code uses reflection to access JDK internals, this will no longer work unless granted access via JVM flags.
+- **Frameworks and Libraries**: Some third-party libraries or frameworks that relied on internal JDK APIs (e.g., `sun.misc.Unsafe`) may break unless updated to avoid reliance on these internals.
+- **Custom JVM Optimizations**: If your application directly interfaces with JVM internals for optimizations (e.g., garbage collection tuning or memory buffers), this will require changes.

+#### Summary
+**Strong Encapsulation of JDK Internals** improves Java’s security and maintainability but introduces challenges for codebases dependent on internal JDK APIs.
+To maintain compatibility with newer Java versions:

+- **Refactor or replace** reliance on internal JDK APIs.
+- Use **official APIs** or migrate to third-party libraries that do not depend on JDK internals.
+- If necessary, use JVM flags temporarily for compatibility, but this is not recommended for production environments due to security risks.

+This change encourages developers to move towards **modular and secure approaches**, adhering to public, supported Java APIs.

 ## Java 16 (March 2021)
 - **JEP 376: ZGC on macOS**: Adds support for ZGC (Z Garbage Collector) on macOS for low-latency garbage collection.
 - **JEP 395: Strongly Encapsulate JDK Internals**: Ensures internal JDK APIs are fully encapsulated, increasing security.